-Five overlooked moves that will get you noticed at your next dance competition!
+Five forgotten moves that will get you noticed at your next dance competition!

 Dancers have never been so technically proficient.
 What dancers can do today is leaps and bounds beyond what we could do when we were kids.
 However, between the seven pirouettes, ariels and leg holds there is much more to explore.
 Things so simple yet many times, forgotten about.
 Here’s our top five that will get you noticed!